Learning to Act Safely with Limited Exposure and Almost Sure Certainty

 \subsection{Performance analysis of Barrier-Learner}

-First, we consider a simple barrier learner algorithm where one can query on any state-action pair $(s,a)$ and obtain sampled transition $(s,a,s',d)$ according to $\prob\lp S_1=s',D_1=d| S_0=s,A_0=a\rp$.
+First, we consider a simple barrier learner algorithm where one can query on any state-action pair and sample transitions $(s,a)\rightarrow(s',d)$ according to the MDP kernel.
 The barrier learner is shown in Algorithm \ref{alg:barrier_learner}.
-Our analysis shows that the expected queries/samples required until all unsafe state-action pairs are detected is finite, given that any non-zero transition probability is lower bounded by $\mu$.
+Our analysis shows that the expected queries/samples required until all unsafe state-action pairs are detected is finite.

 In an MDP, an $(s,a)$ pair is unsafe ($B^*(s,a)=-\infty$) if either it immediately causes damage, i.e. $\prob(D_1=d|S_0=s,A_0=a)>0$, or it transitions to an unsafe state, namely $\prob(S_1=s'|S_0=s,A_0=a)>0$ for some $s'$ with $B^*(s',a)=-\infty,\forall a\in\mathcal{A}$.
 As a result, when an $(s,a)$ is taken, one may observe the damage after several steps.
 We let $L$ be the \emph{lag} of the MDP, which is the maximum steps one need to wait until observing the potential damage by taking an unsafe $(s,a)$ pair.
 The exact definition of $L$ is given in Appendix \ref{app:pf_sample_comp_barrier_learner}.
-Regarding Algorithm \ref{alg:barrier_learner}, we have the following Theorem. \begin{theorem} Given an MDP.
-Assume that exists $\mu>0$ such that the transition probability $\prob(S_1=s'|S_0=s,A_0=a)$, is either zero or lower bounded by $\mu$, for all $s,s'\in\mathcal{S},a\in\mathcal{A}$.
-Let $T$ be earliest time when Algorithm \ref{alg:barrier_learner} detects all unsafe state-action pairs, i.e. $T:=\min\{t:B^{(t)}=B^*\}$, then we have
+Regarding Algorithm \ref{alg:barrier_learner}, we have the following result \begin{theorem} Given an MDP, let $\rho>0$ be a lower bound on all non-zero transition probabilities: $\rho\leq P(s'|s,a)~\forall (s,a,s'): P(s'|s,a)>0$.
+Let $T$ be earliest time when Algorithm \ref{alg:barrier_learner} detects all unsafe state-action pairs, i.e. $T:=\min\{t:B^{(t)}=B^*\}$.
+Then we have:

 where $L$ is the lag of the MDP. \end{theorem} \begin{proof}[Proof Sketch] Theorem \ref{thm:sample_comp_barrier_learner} is proved in three steps.
 We refer the readers to Appendix \ref{app:pf_sample_comp_barrier_learner} for the complete proof.